Interstate High Speed Rail Competitors

 Big Sticks For Not Building Intercity High Speed Rail Networks

 In 1811, England pioneered the first practical train service.
 In 1863, London built the world’s first subway Metrorail system.
 Both breakthroughs enabled England’s economy to grow faster and larger than others in Europe by reducing costs and delays to transport goods and passengers.
-London’s economy was larger than New York City’s until the 20th Century.
+London’s economy was larger than New York City’s until World War I.

 Even in the Information Age, face-to-face business meetings and social gatherings are crucial to idea exchange and service transactions that increase economic activity.
 Keep that in mind as you consider how Global Economic Competitors are expanding, modernizing and optimizing transportation infrastructure faster than America.